rsdoiel/ofront/README.md

   and write it as plain text to standard out

 [ocl](ocl.html)
-: The Ofront compiler which wraps `ofront`, and your system C compiler and linker to produce compiled programs and shared libraries.
+: The Ofront compiler which wraps `Ofront`, and your system C compiler and linker to produce compiled programs and shared libraries.

 [ofront](ofront.html)